-The measures we have taken to ensure adherence to our environmental responsibilities, energy usage and carbon emissions are described in the Directors' Report.
+The measures taken by the Company to ensure adherence to our environmental responsibilities, energy usage and carbon emissions are described in the Directors' Report.
 We engage with the government and government regulators through a range of industry consultations and meetings, together with our membership of the Chemical Industries Association and the European Salt Users' Association.

-The company operates a defined benefit pension scheme which is legally separated from the company and responsibility for its governance lies with the independent board of trustees.
-The company maintains regular contact with the trustees to ensure that interests of the fund members are safeguarded and the requirements of the Pensions Regulator are met.
+The Company operates a defined benefit pension scheme which is legally separated from the Company and responsibility for its governance lies with the independent board of trustees.
+The Company maintains regular contact with the trustees to ensure that interests of the fund members are safeguarded and the requirements of the Pensions Regulator are met.